Saturation Properties of Ultrafilters in Canonical Inner Models: introduction

 \subsection{Non-Galvin filters extending the club filter}

 By applying Galvin's theorem to the club filter $Cub_\kappa$, where $\kappa$ satisfies $\kappa^{<\kappa}=\kappa$, we conclude that $Cub_\kappa$ satisfies the Galvin property, namely, that from every collection $\mathcal{A}$ of $\kappa^+$-many clubs at $\kappa$, one can always extract a subcollection $\mathcal{B}\subseteq \mathcal{A}$ of size $\kappa$ such that $\bigcap\mathcal{B}$ is a club.
 In order to extend Galvin's theorem, we can start by removing the assumption that $\kappa^{<\kappa}=\kappa$.
-In this direction, U.Abraham and S.Shelah \cite{AbrahamShelah1986} forced a model where $\kappa^{<\kappa}>\kappa$ and $Cub_\kappa$ in a non-Galvin filter, thus proving that the assumption $\kappa^{<\kappa}=\kappa$ is necessary.
+In this direction, Abraham and Shelah \cite{AbrahamShelah1986} forced a model where $\kappa^{<\kappa}>\kappa$ and $Cub_\kappa$ in a non-Galvin filter, thus proving that the assumption $\kappa^{<\kappa}=\kappa$ is necessary.
 Another possible extension of the theorem would be to keep the assumption that $\kappa^{<\kappa}=\kappa$, and give up the normality assumption.
-Theorem \ref{general ppoint}, is exactly this kind of extension to limits of $p$-point filters.
+Theorem \ref{generalgeneral p-point}, is exactly this kind of extension to limits of $p$-point filters.
 It is impossible to extend the theorem to $q$-points since a non-Galvin $\kappa$-complete ultrafilter which extends the club filter consistently exists \cite{OnPrikryandCohen}.
 If we do not assume large cardinals, then it does not make sense to ask for non-Galvin $\kappa$-complete ultrafilters.
 Instead, we can ask for non-Galvin $\kappa$-complete filters, or more interestingly ones which extend the club filter.
 This was specifically asked in \cite[Question 5.22]{TomMotiII}.
 In \cite{Non-GalvinFil}, such a filter was constructed from a $\kappa$-independent family, but the filter constructed was not guaranteed to extend the club filter.
-The construction in this paper provides such a filter assuming that $\diamond$ holds: 0.3 cm \textbf{Theorem \ref{nongalfil}.} Suppose that $\kappa$ is a regular cardinal such that $\diamond(\kappa)$ holds, then there is a $\kappa$-complete filter extending the club filter failing to satisfy the Galvin property.
-Suppose that $\kappa$ is a regular cardinal and that $\diamond(\kappa)$ holds.
-Then there is a non-Galvin $\kappa$-complete filter $\mathcal{F}$, such that $Cub_\kappa\subseteq \mathcal{F}$.
-0.3 cm This theorem immediately applies to $L$: 0.3 cm \textbf{Corollary \ref{Lsituation}.} $L$ is a model of $GCH$ where every regular cardinals $\kappa$ admits a non-Galvin $\kappa$-complete filter $\mathcal{F}$ which extends the club filter.
+The construction in this paper provides such a filter assuming that $\diamondsuit$ holds: 0.3 cm \textbf{Theorem \ref{nongalfil}.} Suppose that $\kappa$ is a regular cardinal such that $\diamondsuit(\kappa)$ holds, then there is a $\kappa$-complete filter on $\kappa$, extending the club filter, and failing to satisfy the Galvin property.
+0.3 cm This theorem immediately applies to $L$: 0.3 cm \textbf{Corollary \ref{Lsituation}.} $L$ is a model of $GCH$ where every regular uncountable cardinal $\kappa$ admits a non-Galvin $\kappa$-complete filter $\mathcal{F}$ which extends the club filter.
 0.3 cm

 We also apply this construction of a special $\kappa$-independent family to get an ultrafilter on a supercompact cardinal which extend the club filter, this is done in theorem \ref{SupercomClub}.